 For certain items such as canes, walkers, crutches, and commode chairs, you have the option of either renting or purchasing.
 However, the total amount paid for the monthly rentals cannot exceed the fee schedule purchase amount.
 You must elect either the purchase or rental option at the time of delivery.

 Private or Commercial insurance providers will make individual decisions on whether your items will be rented or purchased.
-Please consult your insurance to determine their rental/ purchase policy.

 Home Safety